Harry Windsor (surgeon): Education

-Windsor was schooled from 1923 by the Christian Brothers at Gregory Terrace and Nudgee colleges.
+Windsor was schooled from 1923 by the St Joseph's College, Gregory Terrace and Nudgee colleges.

-In 1933 he attended Queensland University for a year of pre-medicine.
+In 1933 he attended the University of Queensland for a year of pre-medicine.
 He then went to the University of Sydney, gaining second-class honours in medicine.
 He graduated in 1939 with a Bachelor of Medicine.

 For his postgraduate experience as a resident medical officer Windsor went to St Vincent's Hospital, Darlinghurst, remaining for three years, including becoming clinical superintendent in 1941.

 During his military service in World War II, late in 1942, Windsor completed a course at the University of Sydney School of Public Health and Tropical Medicine (now Sydney School of Public Health).
 Later, he obtained a Bachelor of Surgery and a Master of Surgery, both in 1945.

 Military service

 Windsor began full-time service in the Australian Army Medical Corps, Citizen Military Forces on 8 May 1942 at the rank of captain.
 He was posted to the 11th Casualty Clearing Station (CCS) at Camden.
 He volunteered for the Australian Imperial Force and on 11 July 1942 he transferred and was reassigned to the 111th CCS.
 He transferred to the 2/15th Field Ambulance in July 1944.
 From July 1943 to March 1944 and April to September 1944 Windsor served in New Guinea, including the Ramu Valley campaign.

 On 18 August 1945 Windsor was promoted to temporary major and on 27 August embarked for Singapore with the 2/14th Australian General Hospital.
 He was sent with a team to Sumatra in September 1945 to search for some Australian prisoner-of-war nurses near Lubuklinggau.

 In November 1945 he returned to Australia and on 12 March 1946 transferred to the Reserve of Officers as an honorary Major.